Just A "Brat"

 Singapore - Royal Air Force Support Unit Tengah.

 It was not all work and no play; we took a holiday in Penang, travelled by overnight coach, stayed in the Australian leave centre.
-The beach by the Rasa Sayang was a favourite where the kids could play in the sea and sand and we could get a fish curry lunch and fresh limejuice, both served in a plastic bag.
+The beach by the Rasa Sayang was a favourite where we could get a fish curry lunch and fresh limejuice, both served in a plastic bag.
 A few years on I was to return and eat my fish curry as a guest at the "Rasa".

 India - Madras to Delhi.